Lewis gun: Experimental projects

 A commercial venture in 1921 by the Birmingham Small Arms Company was a version which fired the 12.7×81mm (0.5-inch Vickers) ammunition, intended for use against aircraft and tanks.
 At around the same time, BSA developed the Light Infantry Model which had a 22-round magazine and a wooden fore-stock in place of the radiator fins and shroud; it was intended to be used in a similar way to the Browning Automatic Rifle.
 Another development was a twin Lewis for aircraft use in which the bodies of the two weapons were joined side-by-side and the drum magazines were mounted vertically, one on each side.
 None of these projects was accepted by any armed forces.

 Lewis had also experimented with lighter, 30-06 calibre, box magazine-fed infantry rifle variants intended for shoulder or hip fire as a competition to the BAR.
 They were dubbed "Assault Phase Rifle" – what could be understood as the first use of the term "Assault Rifle", despite the weapon being, by today's designation, a battle rifle.
 Despite being three pounds lighter than it and loaded with very forward-thinking features for the time (such as an ambidextrous magazine release), the U.S. Army still chose to adopt the BAR.

+A semi-automatic pistol using the Lewis gas system existed and a recoil-operated variant.

-A short-barrelled light machine gun variant was developed at the start of the Second World War.
+A short-barrelled light machine gun variant was developed by the Soley Arms Company at the start of the Second World War.
 It came with a hand guard and was fed from a 30-round Bren magazines; however, it was decided by the British authorities to concentrate production on the Bren, which had the advantage of a changeable barrel.